AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

   [can also be set with environment variable: ACPP_PLATFORM=<value>] [default value provided by field 'default-platform' in JSON files from directories: ['/install/path/etc/AdaptiveCpp'].]
   [current value: NOT SET]
-  (deprecated) The platform that hipSYCL should target.
+  (deprecated) The platform that AdaptiveCpp should target.
 Valid values:
     * cuda: Target NVIDIA CUDA GPUs
     * rocm: Target AMD GPUs running on the ROCm platform
     * cpu: Target only CPUs